 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-If business enters a downturn and the dividend is cut, the company could be forced to cut its dividend.
-It's encouraging to see Cintas has grown its earnings rapidly, up 26% a year for the past five years.
-With earnings per share growing rapidly and the company is paying out a relatively low percentage of its profit and cash flow.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+It's encouraging to see Cintas has grown its earnings rapidly, up 22% a year for the past five years.
+Earnings per share have been growing very quickly, and the company is paying out a relatively low percentage of its profit and cash flow.
 This is a very favourable combination that can often lead to the dividend multiplying over the long term, if earnings grow and the company pays out a higher percentage of its earnings.

-Has Cintas got what it takes to maintain its dividend payments?
+Is Cintas worth buying for its dividend?
 Cintas has been growing earnings at a rapid rate, and has a conservatively low payout ratio, implying that it is reinvesting heavily in its business; a sterling combination.
-Cintas looks solid on this analysis overall, and we'd definitely consider investigating it more closely.
+Overall we think this is an attractive combination and worthy of further research.